webmasterdevlin/heroes-mobx-react-lite/README.md

-# My version of Tour of Heroes app using ReactJS Hooks and Mobx-React-Lite.
+# My version of Tour of Heroes app using ReactJS Hooks and Mobx-React-Lite 3.0 which has Mobx v6.0.

 ### Features

-Hooks, Mobx-React-Lite, HTTP request (using axios), navigation params, 2 stores, computed values
+Hooks, Mobx-React-Lite, HTTP request (using axios), navigation params, 2 stores in 1 root store, computed values

 ### To run the project after cloning